 What is Abstract Class in Java?

 The following article provides an outline for Abstract Class in Java.
-Abstract classes are like any other normal classes in java.
-The major difference between abstract and normal classes is creating the abstract class; we need to use the ‘ABSTRACT’ keyword.
+Abstract classes are like any other normal classes in Java.
+The significant difference between abstract and regular classes is creating the abstract class, we must use the ‘ABSTRACT’ keyword.
 It is a separation of class implementation.
 They used to define the very common features of its subclasses.
 Such a type of class is referred to as Abstract class.
 Most important, we cannot create an object of an abstract class.

 Abstract classes can contain abstract as well as non-abstract methods.
 However, they cannot contain a body of the abstract method that the subclass can only provide.
-If the subclass is not providing the implementation of the abstract method, then we have to make it ABSTRACT explicitly.
-In other words, if a class contains an abstract method, then it has to define itself as ABSTRACT.
-We can group several java classes using abstract classes, optimize the code, and make the code more readable and reduce redundancy.
+If the subclass does not implement the abstract method, then we must explicitly make it ABSTRACT.
+In other words, if a class contains an abstract method, it must define itself as ABSTRACT.
+We can group several Java classes using abstract classes, optimize the code, make the code more readable, and reduce redundancy.
 It also provides a template for future classes.

 Syntax of Abstract Class in Java

-The syntax of abstract class is as follows:
+The syntax of the abstract class is as follows:

 How does Abstract Class Work in Java?

-- An abstract class has an abstract method and a non-abstract method, i.e. abstract method without a body, and they can have methods with implementation also.
+- An abstract class has an abstract method and a non-abstract method, i.e., an abstract method without a body, and they can have methods with implementation.

 - An abstract class is used to provide the most common feature that is specific to different classes.
-Subclasses can provide a different implementation of those abstract methods according to their needs or requirement.
+Subclasses can implement those abstract methods differently according to their needs or requirement.

-- We cannot create an object of an abstract class using the ‘new ‘ operator, but we can still define its constructor, which can only be invoked in the constructor of its subclass.
-Subclass constructor can access a superclass constructor to initialize its variable, which might be used in the subclass for further requirement.
+- We cannot create an object of an abstract class using the ‘new’ operator, but we can still define its constructor, which can only be invoked in the constructor of its subclass.
+A subclass constructor can access a superclass constructor to initialize its variable, which might be used in the subclass for further requirements.

 Examples of Abstract Class in Java